Banner Health

 • Symptoms that get worse even though you’re treating them

-Cellulitis develops when bacteria - most often Streptococcus (strep) or Staphylococcus aureus (staph) - enter the skin.
+Cellulitis develops when bacteria - most often group A Streptococcus (strep) or Staphylococcus aureus (staph) - enter the skin.
 These germs live on your skin and in your nose and mouth and can enter the skin if it’s injured.

 A strain of bacteria called methicillin-resistant Staphylococcus aureus (MRSA) can cause more serious infections that are harder to treat.